Zverik/whosthat/README.md

 set up hourly replication.
 Parameters of the script are identical to the similar named one in [WHODIDIT](https://github.com/Zverik/whodidit) project.

+You can download database backup [here](http://textual.ru/whosthat/whosthat-hourly-3121.sql.gz).
+Number in the file name denotes sequence index which you should put into `state.txt` when using hourly updates.
+This file is updated very seldom: replication diffs are processed very fast, so there's no need.

 ## API

 There is an API at `http://textual.ru/whosthat/whosthat.php`.
 It returns JSON